Formula Investment Plans

 The variable-ratio plan uses a variable proportion of risky investments to safer investments, such that when the prices of the risky securities are low, more money is invested in them, but when they are high, they are sold, placing the proceeds in conservative investments.
 This obviously involves some market timing, but it takes advantage of the cycles of low and high values that risky assets continually pass through.
 This is particularly true of futures and commodities, because if their prices veer too low or too high, economic forces, primarily changes in supply and demand, will restrain their prices from becoming too extreme.

-In a simple variation of this plan, when the value of the speculative portion of the portfolio reaches a certain percentage, enough speculative securities are sold to reduce the speculative portion down to a lower percentage of the portfolio.
+In a simple variant of this plan, when the value of the speculative portion of the portfolio reaches a certain percentage, enough speculative securities are sold to reduce the speculative portion down to a lower percentage of the portfolio.
 For instance, if the speculative portion reaches 70% of the total portfolio value, then enough speculative securities are sold to reduce the speculative portion to 30%, with the proceeds of the sale going to conservative investments.
-When prices of the speculative securities drop, then more speculative securities are bought at the lower prices, to, hopefully, ride the cycle back up to higher prices.
+When prices of the speculative securities drop, then more speculative securities are bought at the lower prices, hoping to ride the cycle back up to higher prices.

 Conclusion